profsmith89/ctps/_sources/chap05.md

 Run some tests on `guess32.py`.
 Make sure you believe it works as expected.
 ```

+## A networked architecture

-**A networked architecture of the guessing game.** Now that we understand the logic involved in a single-player game and have a working script for it, we can think about splitting this script's operation across a client script and a server script.
+Now that we understand the logic involved in a single-player game and have a working script for it, we can think about splitting this script's operation across a client script and a server script.

 What does that exactly mean?
 It means that the client and server scripts will work together to generate the exact same user experience as we achieved with `guess32.py`.
 However, some part of the game will be running not on our machine, but some other machine elsewhere on the Internet.